 Three Minute Thesis Competition

-The finalists from the preliminary competition will compete again and be rated by the audience for the “Peoples Choice” award.
-Judges will select First and Second Place.
+- The finalists from the preliminary competition will compete again in the final round.
+Judges will select First, Second, and Third Place winners.

-This year’s overall winner (first place) will continue on to the regional competition hosted by the Western Association of Graduate Schools’ annual meeting held in Tucson, Arizona.
+- This year's overall winner (first place) will continue on to the regional competition hosted by the Western Association of Graduate Schools in March 2023.